gofaniyi/apache-setup-with-nginx-proxy/README.md

+** This is an updated version of the original documentation: https://www.digitalocean.com/community/tutorials/how-to-configure-nginx-as-a-reverse-proxy-for-apache

 ## Install nginx
 To start off, we need to install and configure nginx which will serve the front end of our site.